trulsmoller/pdsnd_github/README.md

 washington.csv

 ### Credits
-I'd like to thank Udacity and my mentor for all the help!
+I would like to thank Udacity and my mentor for all the help!